 EFSC Student Ombudsman

-The Student Life Coordinator on each campus is the designated student ombudsman for that campus, per EFSC Procedure 201.2.1.
+The Associate Dean of Student Success and Support is the designated student ombudsman collegewide for Eastern Florida State College, per EFSC Procedure 201.2.1.
 The student ombudsman acts as a neutral third party who helps students address problems or concerns and explore solutions in an informal manner, including problems or concerns related to access to courses and credit granted toward a degree.

 The student ombudsman does not have any authority to make decisions or take official action on behalf of the College and is not a substitute for following proper channels.
 Communications with the student ombudsman are “off the record” and do not put the College on official notice of a problem.
 If a student wishes to place the College on official notice of a problem, the student ombudsman can provide information about how to do so.